-- a) The Company has not been declared as a wilful defaulter by any bank or financial institutions or government or any government authority. - b) The Company's borrowings from banks or financial instituitions on the basis of security of current assets and the quarterly returns or statements of current assets filed by the Company with banks or financial institutions are in agreement with the books of accounts except exchange fluctuation gain or loss considered in books - c) There are no defaults in the repayments of above borrowings during the year.
+- a) The Company has not been declared as a wilful defaulter by any bank or financial institutions or government or any government authority. - b) The Company's borrowings from banks or financial institutions on the basis of security of current assets and the quarterly returns or statements of current assets filed by the Company with banks or financial institutions are in agreement with the books of accounts except exchange fluctuation gain or loss considered in books - c) The Company's wholly owned subsidiary viz.
+Elgi Rubber Company Holding B.V, Netherlands had availed Euro 2 million from Kotak Mahindra Bank Limited, IBU GIFT City Branch, to meet its principal business requirements, which was secured by Standby Letter of Credit (SBLC) facility availed by the Holding Company (listed entity) from the said Bank.
+The Subsidiary Company has defaulted in the repayment of an amount of Euro 1.98 million (which includes outstanding principal and interest) and consequently, the Bank has invoked the Standby Letter of Credit (SBLC) on 6th October, 2023. - d) The borrowings obtained by the company from banks and financial institutions have been applied for the purposes for which such loans were taken